You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

 A simple yet effective approach to start a presentation that grips attention is to ask a question.
 Few things are more unexpected than a speaker beginning a presentation with questions.
 Isn’t the speaker supposed to be answering our questions?

 But these questions are rhetorical.
 They're not meant to be answered with a simple yes or no. They intend rather, to plant the seed of an idea into our heads so that the speaker can then focus our attention on that idea throughout the presentation.

 Simon Sinek does this in a talk on how great leaders inspire action.
 Sinek begins by asking the audience:

 “How do you explain when things don't go as we assumed?
 Or better, how do you explain when others are able to achieve things that seem to defy all of the assumptions?
 For example, why is Apple so innovative? [...]
 Why is it that Martin Luther King led the civil rights movement?”

 By this point, we’re all sitting there scratching our chins going: “Huh, how do they do that?”

-So we perk our ears and pay attention to what he has to say.
+So, we perk our ears and pay attention.

 5. Spin a Surprising Story